 It’s easy to see if your managers don’t trust you:

 - They are always looking at every single commit you’re doing to be sure you’re working.

 - You don’t have the authorization to do many things.
 Deploying on pre-production or production, for example.

 - The management think that employees don’t work when they are out of the office.
 Home office is therefore impossible.

 You’ll recognize micromanagement when somebody will try to take all the decisions for you and question the ones you’ve already taken, systematically.

-This can be due to a lack of trust and / or power abuse.
-Some managers think, since they are “above” you in the hierarchy, they can do everything they want and make everything their own.
+This can be due to a lack of trust.
+Some managers think, since they are “above” you in the hierarchy, that they can do everything they want and make everything their own.
 They want a total control on you and what you’re doing.
 “We have to do that because I said so” will be their mantra.

 It can be more subtle than that: they might listen to you but never take any action.
 They might not let you experimenting with your ideas, too.

 What are the consequences, you might ask?
 A lack of control and autonomy is a comfy nest for chronic stress.
 It means as well that you won’t learn a lot either.
 We need to experiment and make mistakes for that.

 For many of us, we’re working most of our lifetime.
 Hence, our coworkers affect our life significantly, too.
 Human interactions can bring the best as well as the worst.
 Some examples: